VladKhomich/devops_school_practice/task1_vm_with_wordpress/README.md

 sudo a2enmod rewrite
 sudo systemctl restart apache2

 echo "WordPress has been installed.
-Please complete the installation by visiting $SITE_URL in your web browser."
+Please complete the installation by visiting site url in your web browser."